Society of Royal Cumberland Youths: London towers

-The society also practises at many other tower in the City of London.
+The society also practises at many other towers in the City of London.

 Publicity

 There have been several tours to the US and Australia in recent times, which has resulted in US based members getting together on their own accord.

 During the 2010 National 12 Bell Eliminators, held on 27 March, the SRCY hosted the Eliminator at Shoreditch.
 During this event ITV London Tonight covered part of the event, including interviewing the Master at the time, Mary Holden.

 Officers

 The Society elects its officers at the Annual General Meeting in October.

 Roles

 On top of the below key roles the society also elects Trustees, Independent Examiners and Central Council Representatives.

 Master - Responsible for running ringing (principally at Wednesday night practices), chairing business meetings and organising peals on country meetings.
 It falls to the Master to preside over the annual dinner and represent the Society at other events.
 The Master is also responsible for organising the Society's 12-bell entry.
 More widely, the role is about keeping an overview of everything that is going on in the Society - encouraging people to get involved and offering advice and support to people who are organising SRCY events.

 Senior Steward - Primarily involved in the ringing side of the Society, being a regular attender of London practices where they help ensure things run smoothly and deputise for the Master.
 The Senior steward undertakes ad-hoc organising of peals and other society events.

 Junior Steward - Crucial at London practices as the person who collects steepleage.
 They deputise for the Senior Steward or Master as required and are the person who meets & greets visitors.
 Much of the role involves assisting the Treasurer in collecting and recording peals and monies.

 Secretary - Responsible for the day-to-day administration of the Society in conjunction with the Assistant Secretary.
 The Secretary works closely with the Master to keep an overview of all that is happening and takes an active role in ensuring all the Society's calendar events are well organised through liasing with local organisers.
 The Secretary also organises the Society Dinner.
 The Secretary is the major line of communication with the membership through the monthly updates and is the first point of contact for anyone wishing to contact the Society.

 Treasurer - The Treasurer looks after the Society's accounts.
 The Treasurer updates members at each business meeting on the state of the Society's finances and produces annual accounts.

 Librarian - The Society's small library holds a number of books and records of historical interest.
 The most valuable are in the care of the London Metropolitan Archives.
 The general collection is housed at St Martin in the Fields and Spitalfields.
 The Librarian keeps the library catalogue up to date, controls access, and deals with correspondence and enquiries about the library.
 The Librarian is also responsible for maintaining the inventory of the Society's assets, and providing general assistance to the Trustees.